 The Minigun, Flame Thrower and Missile Launcher hardware schticks, all of which do not have a concealment rating — they're so effin' huge that trying to hide them is all but impossible, especially given the fact that they're usually mounted on an equally bulky cybernetic body.

 Super Soaker's CPS and Monster lines were the toy water gun version of this trope with its biggest one, The monster XL, being about the size of a mini gun, had two barrels and came with a mounding stand.
-Though what it lacked in the power department compared to some of the smaller CPS guns, it made up for in size, twin-barreledness and raw Intimation power The CPS 2000 was not quite as large but packed a big punch, generally estimated to output a liter every second and require repumping every second.
+Though what it lacked in the power department compared to some of the smaller CPS guns, it made up for in size, twin-barreledness, staying power, ability to take abuse and raw Intimation power The CPS 2000 was not quite as large but packed a big punch, generally estimated to output a liter every second and require repumping every second.
 The smallestCPS The 1000 was quite large as well.

 Nerf's Centurion,◊ an almost 41" long blaster that fires Mega Darts, styled as an Anti Material Rifle.